You mean this cutting and self-abuse business out there among students?

 They lose when conservatism is on the agenda.

-When the Republican Party starts talking conservatism, starts acting conservative, uh, they lose.
+When the Republican Party starts talking conservatism, starts acting conservative, they lose.

-Look at look at Gavin Newsom, the mayor of San Francisco, and and look at uh look at the Supreme Court of Massachusetts, uh, which which uh made the legislature pass a same-sex marriage law, and they went against the Defense of Marriage Act at a sub in a subsequent time.
+Look at Gavin Newsome, the mayor of San Francisco, and look at the Supreme Court of Massachusetts, which made the legislature pass a same-sex marriage law, and they went against the Defense of Marriage Act at a subsequent time.

-Uh so he's simply wrong about it, but you know, the world's going to Hades in a handbasket, and we're desperately concerned about the circumstances relating to avian fluid.
+But, you know, the world's going to Hades in a handbasket, and we're desperately concerned about the circumstances relating to avian flu.

-Again, the notion that these guys can stop any of these things he listed anyway, is uh what what he's sadly mistaken about.
+Again, the notion that these guys can stop any of these things he listed anyway is what he's sadly mistaken about.

 Welcome to the program.